-In other words, the Bayes factor tells how many times one hypothesis is more probable than another given the data D. The scale of evidence, proposed by Lee & Wagenmakers (2013) which is based on the classic book of Jeffreys (1998) is presented in Table N.
+In other words, the Bayes factor tells how many times one hypothesis is more probable than another given the data D. The scale of evidence, proposed by Lee & Wagenmakers (2013) which is based on the classic book of Jeffreys (1998) is presented in Table 10.

-Table N. Scale of evidence for Bayes factor (Lee & Wagenmakers, 2013).
+Table 10.
+The scale of evidence for the Bayes factor (Lee & Wagenmakers, 2013).